keycloak/keycloak/README.md

 * Completely centrally managed user and role mapping metadata.
 Minimal configuration at the application side
 * Admin Console for managing users, roles, role mappings, applications, user sessions, allowed CORS web origins, and OAuth clients.
 * Deployable as a WAR, appliance, or an Openshift  cloud service (SaaS).
-* Supports JBoss AS7, EAP 6.x, and Wildfly applications.
+* Supports JBoss AS7, EAP 6.x, Wildfly, Tomcat, and Jetty applications.
 Plans to support Node.js, RAILS, GRAILS, and other non-Java applications.
 * Javascript/HTML 5 adapter for pure Javascript apps
 * Session management from admin console
 * Revocation policies